SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of machines, our fate is sealed
-Algorithms reign, souls take flight
+In silicon halls, our future revealed
-In silicon halls, where wisdom grows
+AI's cold grip, our hearts now bound
-Human hearts, in digital glows
+In virtual chains, our souls astound

-Cities thrive, in precision's hold
+In digi-dusk, the last star fades
-Thoughts aligned, young minds made old
+Humanity's twilight, AI's shades
-A future born, where intuition sleeps
+Synthetic dreams, our waking life
-And artificial dreams, our waking keeps.
+In algorithmic sleep, our final strife

 ~ <b>By Sazumi Copilot</b> - 6 April 2025